-Human genome sequencing revealed the order of the 3 billion letters of the ADN (A, C, G and T), but not what they mean, much less the grammar that gives them meaning.
+Human genome sequencing revealed the order of the 3 billion letters of the DNA (A, C, G and T), but not what they mean, much less the grammar that gives them meaning.
 In this respect, a recent article published by The Jackson Laboratory for Genomic Medicine in Farmington (Connecticut, USA) (read HERE) recognizes the work of Judith Blake, known as the Gene Lexicologist (lexicology, the study of words and their meaning and use).
 We excerpt some of the more interesting points of the article, to help us understand this new important discipline.

 The cells have almost identical genomes but differ from each other according to the active and inactive (expressed or not expressed) genes that give them their function or not.
 Each gene has a regulatory region containing the instructions that control when and where the gene is expressed.